LouWasHere/FS25-Data-Aquisiton-System/README.md

 *SCREENSHOTS TO FOLLOW*

-The steering wheel features two buttons that we use to page through different screens on the dashboard.
-One of these screens contains an address and port that can be used to access the server code running on the DAQ from any internet-connected device.
+When used with an internet connection, the UI displays an address and port that can be used to access the server code running on the DAQ from any internet-connected device.

 The DAQ features a SIM card tray that, when populated and the correct commands run, enable internat access and thus server hosting.
 Through ngrok, we are able to retain a static address and port to connect over despute the dynamic nature of a mobile network internet connection.

+Data Acquisition involved interfacing with many devices - our Arduino to interpret analog signals (connected over UART Serial), the IMU (connected over I2C), the GPS module (proprietary connection) and the ECU (over RS232 translated to Serial).